Why Did Café del Mar in Cartagena Close and What Replaced It?

 In that imaginary perfect world, a really cool cultural space with historic markers, perhaps where you could still enjoy a much more reasonably priced drink, tinto, ice cream, or raspao might take its place.

-In the world we are living in, color me skeptical.
+In the very much not perfect real world we are living in, I remain a little bit skeptical.

-I saw a number of well intentioned investments in parks during my years living in Cartagena like the area around Mall Plaza or the park over the tunnel in Crespo that fell into disrepair after a few years.
+I saw a number of well intentioned investments in things like parks during my years living in Cartagena like the area around Mall Plaza or the park over the tunnel in Crespo that fell into disrepair after a few years when the new mayor didn’t care about the last mayor’s work and moved on to whatever their signature thing is.

-Regardless of what happens, I expect everyone to give themselves a cynical pat on the back about preserving the site, “saving” the Baluarte de Santo Domingo, and maybe even throwing in a bit about doing something nice for single mothers too.
+Regardless of what ultimately happens over the coming months and years, I expect everyone to give themselves a cynical pat on the back about preserving the site, “saving” the Baluarte de Santo Domingo, and maybe even throwing in a bit about doing something nice for single mothers too.

 I guess if it includes some historical markers, I’ll live with that and hopefully even get to enjoy a decently priced drink with some decently tasteful music.